Karategi: guide to choosing a karate kimono

 Which brand of karate kimono to choose?

 In general, all brands have quality products.
 The difference in price may depend on the weight, type of workmanship, and fabric.
-In general, there are no shoddier brands of karateges than others, but different product lines and price ranges.
+Generally speaking, there are no shoddier brands of karateges than others, but different product lines and price ranges.
 Certainly, however, there are some brands that are better known and appreciated.
-Among the most popular are certainly Tokaido, Hayashi, Ko Italia, Kappa e Itaki.
+Among the most popular are certainly Arawaza, Tokaido, Hayashi, Ko Italia, Kappa e Itaki.
 Also of excellent quality are the kimonos made by Adidas e Venum.

 Advice for beginners